Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 </p>
 <p align = "center">
     inFeatures: Input feature layer to draw ToxPi figures from  <br>
-    outFeatures: The desired name for the output feature layer  <br>
+    outFeatures: The desired name for the output ToxPi feature layer  <br>
     uniqueID: The column name for the unique identifier for locations  <br>
     inFields: The list of all desired fields to be included as slices  <br>
     inputWeights: A string of weights for determining each slices radial width in order, separated by ;  <br>
     inputRadius: A numerical value for determining the size of the drawn figures.
 The default is 1  <br>
+    outFeaturesRings: The desired name for the max radius ring feature layer(optional) <br>
     </p>

-* Symbolize the resulting layer as desired (right click layer, symbology)